Cirrus CI is free for Open Source projects. For private projects Cirrus CI has couple of options depending on your needs:

 - Need to configure and connect one or several compute services.
 Might be nonintuitive for cases like Anka Build Cloud for macOS.

-- Might not worth the effort for a small team.
+- Might not be worth the effort for a small team.

 What is a seat?